 Prior to Ellerth and Faragher, most courts made an employer liable for a hostile environment only if it knew or should have known about the harassment and failed to take prompt remedial action to end it.
 They reasoned that, unlike quid pro quo cases, in which a supervisor exerts actual authority to affect the terms, conditions, or privileges of a subordinate's employment, the supervisor is cloaked with no actual or apparent authority to create a hostile environment.
-In other words, the employer was directly liable for its own wrongdoing in not stopping harassment of which it was or should have been aware but was not automatically or "strictly" liable for supervisory misconduct.82 A minority view, however, recognized vicarious liability when the harasser was a supervisor83 and created a hostile environment through threats and intimidation.84 Similarly, an employer without actual or constructive knowledge was generally not liable for co-worker harassment since the discriminatory conduct was not within the scope of employment and the employer usually had conferred no authority, reaching the issue have held employers strictly liable for quid pro quo harassment).
+In other words, the employer was directly liable for its own wrongdoing in not stopping harassment of which it was or should have been aware but was not automatically or "strictly" liable for supervisory misconduct.
+A minority view, however, recognized vicarious liability when the harasser was a supervisor and created a hostile environment through threats and intimidation.
+99 Similarly, an employer without actual or constructive knowledge was generally not liable for co-worker harassment since the discriminatory conduct was not within the scope of employment and the employer usually had conferred no authority, real or apparent, to facilitate the harassment.
+100 This negligence theory of employer liability continues to govern cases alleging harassment by co-workers and customers.
+101